Table of Contents

 - Dark circles and undereye wrinkles.
 Improving skin hydration can lessen dark circles and reduce the appearance of wrinkles under your eyes.

-There are potential side effects and possible dangers from using castor oil for your eyes, so be sure to check with your medical provider before using it.
+There are potential side effects and possible dangers from using castor oil for eyes, so be sure to check with your medical provider before using it.
 If used safely, your eyes can experience some benefits from castor oil use.

 1. Improvement of Dry Eyes